 - Research into consumer knowledge and behaviour in relation to vine health.
 You can read the report here.

-- Training: 229 participants from SA wine regions attended a Wine Tourism Biosecurity Training Program session during RVC 1.
+- Training: 349 participants from SA wine regions attended a Wine Tourism Biosecurity Training Program session.

 - Activations: six best practice test sites were set up and consumer-friendly signage was created for cellar doors.

-- Identified issues in the way the wine industry is promoted, i.e., with images of people walking in vines.
+- Solve the issue in the way the wine industry is promoted with images of people walking in vines.
 Promotion of the wine industry should not encourage tourists to enter vineyards.

 The Responsible Visitation Campaign is jointly funded by Vinehealth Australia and Primary Industries and Regions South Australia, with additional support from the South Australian Wine Industry Association and the Winemakers’ Federation of Australia.